KarolSU96/focus-nest/README.md

 ## Future Features

-Won't have stories described here.
+In the future I would like to add the filters to the tasks and collections.
+The user would be able to search them by the date.
+I would also like to improve the tasks by allowing them to store images / files.

 ## Components

-Document theresuable components and their function.Explain that I reused the css for cards.
-Can refactor this styles in the future for better naming

 ### Navbar

 Navbar is a navigation componant that displays the icons that when clicked, forward the user to the different pages.
 It logged in and logged out users see different navbar layout.
-From navbar user can also add new tasks - which enables him addid tasks from every page of the website.
+From navbar user can also add new tasks - which enables him to add tasks from every page of the website.
 Navbar is used in every page of the website.

 ### Avatar

 Avatar is user profile image component that is displayed inside the Navbar component.

-### DotsDropdown
+### Dots Dropdown

 Three dots dropdown compoenent.
 In this project it provides the edit and delete dropdown buttons.

-### LoadingSpinner
+### Loading Spinner

-Loading spinner displays before the data is fetched on the pages, aswell as during the use of the searchbar.
+Loading spinner displays before the data is fetched on the pages, as well as during the use of the searchbar.

-### PageNotFound
+### Page Not Found

 Informs user that he laded on a unknown url.

-### SignUpForm
+### Sig nU pForm

 Users can register there and are welcomed with a encouraging image.

-### SignInForm
+### Sign In Form

 Page where users can log in with their credentials.